adsric/devtools/README.md

-# dploy (WIP)
+# assembly (WIP)

-dploy is a set of tools that combine to form my workflow.
+assembly is a set of tools that combine to form my workflow.

 This workflow utilizes the following tools, all of which are independent themselves.